 David Vatousios: SHIC Educator

-David runs Giving Games and SHIC workshops in Vancouver secondary schools.
-He is also responsible for much of the administration for the Local Effective Altruism Network (LEAN), another project of Rethink Charity.
+David runs Giving Games and SHIC workshops in Vancouver secondary schools and Universities.
 David also works as an actor and, before moving to Vancouver from Melbourne, Australia, he spent several months performing in a two-man show for secondary schools about how best to deal with various teenage boys’ issues.

 The core staff are supported by a huge team of volunteers.
 Over 50 volunteers have been the creators of the SHIC Program, the brains behind our website, and the voices that make up our outreach efforts.
 SHIC’s volunteers are a melting pot of different talents and backgrounds — working remotely from every corner of the globe to tackle the organization’s latest projects.
-Here are some of the many volunteers that have contributed to SHIC.
+Here are some of the many volunteers that currently work for SHIC, or have contributed to SHIC in the past.

-Colin heads up SHIC’s student leader team.
-He reaches out to new students, helps new SHIC leaders start up clubs, and gives them guidance on running the SHIC program in their schools and universities.
+Courtney heads up SHIC’s student leader team.
+She reaches out to new students, helps new SHIC leaders start up clubs, and gives them guidance on running the SHIC program in their schools and universities.

 Marisa Jurczyk – New Orleans, Louisiana, USA